Natural resource management: Gender-based natural resource management

 Social capital and gender are factors that impact community-based natural resource management (CBNRM), including conservation strategies and collaborations between community members and staff.
 Through three months of participant observation in a fishing camp in San Evaristo, Mexico, Ben Siegelman learned that the fishermen build trust through jokes and fabrications.
 He emphasizes social capital as a process because it is built and accumulated through practice of intricate social norms.
 Siegelman notes that playful joking is connected to masculinity and often excludes women.
 He stresses that both gender and social capital are performed.
 Furthermore, in San Evaristo, the gendered network of fishermen is simultaneously a social network.
 Nearly all fishermen in San Evaristo are men and most families have lived there for generations.
 Men form intimate relationships by spending 14 hour work days together, while women spend time with the family managing domestic caretaking.
 Siegelman observes three categories of lies amongst the fishermen: exaggerations, deceptions, and jokes.
-For example a fisherman may exaggerate his success fishing at a particular spot to mislead friends, place his hand on the scale to turn a larger profit, or make a sexual joke to earn respect.
+For example, a fisherman may exaggerate his success fishing at a particular spot to mislead friends, place his hand on the scale to turn a larger profit, or make a sexual joke to earn respect.
 As Siegelman puts it, "lies build trust."
 Siegelman saw that this division of labor was reproduced, at least in part, to do with the fact that the culture of lying and trust was a masculine activity unique to the fisherman.
 Similar to the ways in which the culture of lying excluded women from the social sphere of fishing, conservationists were also excluded from this social arrangement and, thus, were not able to obtain the trust needed to do their work of regulating fishing practices.
 As outsiders, conservationists, even male conservationists, were not able to fit the ideal of masculinity that was considered "trustable" by the fishermen and could convince them to implement or participate in conservation practices.
 In one instance, the researcher replied jokingly "in the sea" when a fisherman asked where the others were fishing that day.
 This vague response earned him trust.
 Women are excluded from this form of social capital because many of the jokes center around "masculine exploits".
 Siegelman finishes by asking: how can female conservationists act when they are excluded through social capital?
 What role should men play in this situation?

-Adaptive Management
+Adaptive management

 The primary methodological approach adopted by catchment management authorities (CMAs) for regional natural resource management in Australia is adaptive management.

-This approach includes recognition that adaption occurs through a process of 'plan-do-review-act'.
+The approach includes recognition that adaption occurs through a process of 'plan-do-review-act'.
 It also recognises seven key components that should be considered for quality natural resource management practice: